BIVROST/360WebPlayer/README.md

 	Allowed values: `video`, `picture`, `stream-hls`, `autodetect`;
 	optional, default: `autodetect`

-	Warning: When using HLS, you have to include the [HLS.js][hls-js] third party library.
+	Warning: When using HLS, you have to include the [HLS.js][hls-js] third party library, even if native HLS support is used.

 *	`projection`: how is the media projected (mapping from 2d to 3d)?
 	Allowed value: `equirectangular`, `dome`, `frame`, `cubemap`, `cubemap:configuration...`;